terrorizer1980/postman-docs/src/pages/docs/postman-for-publishers/run-in-postman/introduction-run-button.md

 * `env.assign`: Edits an existing environment.
 * `env.replace`: Replaces and entire environment.

-## When users interact with your button
+## User interaction with your button

 When a user finds your button displayed on your website or GitHub ReadMe and they click it, they'll be prompted to open a copy of the collection in the Postman app.
-If they haven't downloaded the app yet, they'll be prompted to do so then.
+If they haven't downloaded the app yet, they'll have the option to do so then.

  ![Modal display](https://assets.postman.com/postman-docs/New+sized+Modal+RIP+button.jpg)

-> If you used JavaScript to implement the button, the options will display in a modal.
-If you implemented the button with a static image, the options will open in a new page.
+> If you're using the dynamic button, the prompt will display in a modal.
+If you're using the static button, the prompt will open in a new page.

-The collection will import directly into their app and bring the app into focus.
+The app will open on their desktop right to the imported copy of your collection.

 ## Security considerations